rackerlabs/genestack/docs/infrastructure-postgresql.md

     --set endpoints.postgresql.auth.audit.password="$(kubectl --namespace openstack get secret postgresql-db-audit -o jsonpath='{.data.password}' | base64 -d)"
 ```

-> In a production like environment you may need to include production specific files like the example variable file found in
+!!! tip

-  `helm-configs/prod-example-openstack-overrides.yaml`.
+    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.